MicrosoftDocs/Contribute/Contribute/content/collections.md

 ## Add and manage sections

 Once you've saved content to your collection, you can add sections to the collection to make it easier to navigate.
 You can add as many sections as you need.
 You can also move content items between sections, and you can [rearrange sections](#rearrange-sections) within the collection.
-And if your organizational needs change, you can [delete sections](#delete-sections) from the collection.
+And if you need to reorganize, you can [delete sections](#delete-sections) from the collection.

 ### Add sections to a collection